1jour1vin

 Nose

-Complex, with rich notes of dark forest berries, complemented by a hint of licorice
+Complex, with abundant notes of dark forest berries, complemented by a hint of licorice

 Palate

-A lovely, concentrated, and affordable wine, displaying great distinction and elegance, with aromas of wild berries—blueberries and blackberries—complemented by notes of licorice and garrigue, which enhance its smoothness
+A very lovely, concentrated, and affordable wine, with great distinction and elegance; aromas of wild berries, blueberries, and wild blackberries are complemented by spices—licorice and garrigue—which enhance its smoothness

 Serve